tomas-rampas/Dukas.Net/README.md

 #### All arguments sample

 Get 1 Minute OHLCV Bid and Ask quotes data between 1st of Jan.
 2020 and 31st of Dec.
 2020 for given list of products; store gzipped Bid and Ask data into the e:\temp directory.
-This command also creates Tick data sub-directory for every donwloded product data so it can be used for resampling to other time frames later without touching Dukascopy servers.
+This command also creates Tick data sub-directory for every donwloded product data so it can be used for resampling to other time frames later.
+It's considered for future enhancmenet to resample Ticks to another time frame rosultion without touching Dukascopy servers.

 ```
 dukas.net -s "2020-01-01 00:00:00" -e "2020-12-31 23:59:59" -p DEUIDXEUR,GBRIDXGBP,USA30IDXUSD,AUSIDXAUD,LIGHTCMDUSD -o "e:\temp" -q Both --major-scale Min --minor-scale 1 --file-scale Day --header -g